- Terence “Bud” Crawford is currently a -146 favorite in the latest odds to Errol Spence Jr as a +116 underdog.

-- We review the betting odds between Crawford and Spence to see where the early value is.
+- We review the betting odds and prop bets Crawford and Spence to see where the early value is.

 Finally, a mega-fight that’s worthy of the name.
-Errol Spence will take on Terence Crawford for the undisputed Welterweight championship, a fight real fight fans will be ecstatic to hear it’s been confirmed for November 19th.
+Errol Spence will take on Terence Crawford for the undisputed Welterweight championship, a fight real fight fans will be ecstatic to hear it’s been confirmed for July 29th from T-Mobile Arena in Las Vegas and on SHOWTIME PPV.

 Spence vs Crawford Odds

-Errol Spence Jr is the slight underdog, which means if you bet $100 you could win $100 with these early odds.
+Errol Spence Jr is the slight underdog, which means if you bet $100 you could win $116 with these latest odds.
 These odds have actually flipped from what they were one year ago.

 Spence, who holds the WBC, WBA, and IBF titles, and Crawford, who holds the WBA title, will be tackled as a dual promotion by Spence’s Man Down Promotion and Crawford’s TBC Promotion on the PBC PPV.
 A notable attorney Jeffrey Spitz is representing the Haymon/Spence side as the contracts are being reviewed.

 Technically this is a 50/50 fight.
 You got two undefeated boxers, who are both coming off impressive wins respectively.
-Spence more recently with a 10th round TKO stoppage over Ugas in April.
-Crawford hasn’t been as active, it will be almost a year to the day when we see him step inside the ring, after his last win in November 2021 after sending Shawn Porter into retirement.
+Spence more recently with a 10th-round TKO stoppage over Ugas in April.
+Crawford is coming off a 6th-round TKO win in December 2022 over David Avanesyan to retain his WBC title.

-Crawford will be 35 by the time this fight takes place in November, with Spence being the younger of the two by 3 years.
-It’s really now or never for both fighters, who are arguable just leaving their primes but are still top pound-for-pound fighters.
+Crawford will be 35 by the time this fight takes place in, with Spence being the younger of the two by 3 years.
+It’s really now or never for both fighters, who are arguably just leaving their primes but are still top pound-for-pound fighters.

 Spence’s last four opponents were Ugas, Mikey Garcia, Shawn Porter, and Danny Garcia.
 This tells us he can hang in there with the who’s who of boxing and play a physical game of chess down to a tee.